Transfer Requirements

 Independent and Out-of-State Colleges and University Transfer Requirements

 There are many choices for transfer students when deciding to earn a bachelor’s degree and beyond.
-In addition to the California State University and University of California systems, there are many California independent institutions.
+In addition to the California State University (CSU) and University of California (UC) systems, there are many California independent institutions.
 There are also many colleges, private and public, located throughout the United States to which Cerritos College students can transfer.
 Each of these institutions has its own unique requirements for admission.
 In order to determine eligibility, students should refer to the school’s catalog or website and consult with a counselor at Cerritos College and/or the university of choice.
-It is recommended to consult with a Transfer Center Counselor.
+It is recommended to consult with a Transfer Center counselor.

 General Education Requirements for Independent and Out-of-State Colleges and Universities